 Parameter #10: -ac_Staked

 Choose the percentage of blocks generated through staking.
 If you want a 100% Proof of Work chain, ignore this parameter.
-Proof of Work (PoW) is the default consensus mechanism.
+Proof of Work (PoW) is the default mechanism for blockchain consensus.

 If you’d like a 100% Proof of Stake chain, then you can simply set -ac_Staked to 100.
 All other percentages work, as well.
 For example, setting this parameter equal to 30 would mean that roughly 30% of the blocks in your chain would be generated through staking, with the remaining 70% being mined according to PoW rules.
 The -ac_Staked parameter uses PoS64 rules.